 I saw a discussion recently about those Ice Cream Magic makers being sold on TV.
 One friend was wondering if they worked and another said they were not worth it because you can do the same thing with baggies.
 That’s when my ears perked up.
 Really?
 Homemade ice cream in a baggie?
 I need to know more!

 I searched a bit and asked around, and it is so easy!
 I decided to use this baggie ice cream experiment as a part of my girl scout troop’s Home Scientist patch.
-Homemade ice cream in the middle of winter, you say?
-It was done in the name of science, and as an added bonus, we knew exactly where the gloves were!
-We learned about freezing point depression and made a tasty treat.
+Homemade ice cream is fun anytime!
+In the middle of winter, you know where your gloves are at least.
+And in the summer, you can’t beat it.
+We also learned about freezing point depression and made a tasty treat.
 Here’s how:

 Baggie Ice Cream Recipe

 ½ cup 2% milk — also tried it with coconut milk*

 1 pair of gloves